 So Burry decided to employ the same drafting technology to solve Sagrada Familia's thorniest engineering challenges on computers before casting them in concrete, iron and stone.

 For such an old construction project, today's Sagrada Familia is remarkably high-tech.
 In addition to using the latest virtual modeling software, components are prototyped using 3-D printers, and architects can explore and interact with digital models using virtual reality.

-At least that's the hope.
-As Faulí mused to Architect Magazine in 2014, "Are the great cathedrals and basilicas of the world ever truly finished?"
+So when will it be done?
+Well, as Faulí mused to Architect Magazine in 2014, "Are the great cathedrals and basilicas of the world ever truly finished?"